Value: why data products are worth the effort

 Because the alternative becomes costly in terms of time, friction and risk.

-The classic pattern is familiar: Team A delivers “some data”, Team B copies and adapts it (to be safe), Team C builds on the copy.
+The pattern repeats itself: Team A delivers “some data”, Team B copies and adapts it (to be safe), Team C builds on the copy.
 The result is fragmentation: multiple variants of “the same truth”, more run cost, more reconciliations and lower trust.

 • Different definitions live side by side, with nobody knowing which one is “official”.